 I'm learning more and more that it's so easy for me to self medicate away what makes me special.
 My brain is big and busy and not everyone gets it.
 I have lots of energy and lots of ideas and find that when the shame and insecurity or fear creeps in, I want to numb it or dial it down.
 But it doesn't work.
 It just brings more shame.
 And I feel like I've been dialing it down for WAY TOO LONG.
 Like I've been limited my potential because of my shame around my unique brain.

 I'm diving head first in to the ACTIVATED LIFE.
 I want to be fully alive.
 I want to use my gifts.
 I want to be challenged and to grow.
 I want to influence and impact as many lives as possible.
 I want to be fully seen and known.
 I'm making new ways.
 I want to be the best mom that I can possibly be and help my kiddos navigate this strange world with ADHD.
 I want to bring all of my ideas and energy to this world to add value and help others.

 I'm turning up my life.
 I'm cutting out the toxic habits and embracing the parts of my personality that brings good to the world.
-I've partnered with an amazing brand new company and am building something truly special that feels so ME.
-I've started a FB community.
 I'm peeling back all of the layers of shame and inviting others to join me in that process.
 With all that I am, I'm coming alive and helping others achieve the same.